-China’s middle-class standards have evolved not only for education but also for health with an important role in the food that is consumed.
-The eating habits are changing as well as shopping habits.
-After years of food scandals, peoples are looking for quality food and give great importance to the reputation of the brand they are buying from.
+China’s middle-class standards have evolved not only for education but also for health with an important role in the food that is consumed leading to a rise in imported food consumption.
+Eating habits are changing as well as shopping habits.
+After years of food scandals, people are looking for quality food and give great importance to the reputation of the brand they are buying from.
 They are ready to pay more for better options.
-For instance, 88% of Chinese consumers in 1st and 2nd tiers city are against food additives.
+For instance, 88% of Chinese consumers in 1st and 2nd tiers cities are against food additives.

 We can observe 2 trends in food consumption habits:

 - Diet change: Dairy products and snacks are the most commonly imported products purchased.

 - Chinese consumers are looking for “healthy food” and imported brand often sounds like a healthier version of the familiar Chinese brand.